 Mother Nature knows best

-With March underway, the weather, harvests, and microbes are making dramatic changes.
+With March (almost) underway, the weather, harvests, and microbes are making dramatic changes.
 Transition is happening.
-Winter microbes that were geared for digesting heavier foods are transitioning to microbes that will facilitate fat burning, natural weight loss, stable mood, and renewed energy.
+Winter microbes that were geared for digesting heavier foods are transitioning to microbes that will facilitate natural weight loss, stable mood, and renewed energy.
 Mother Nature knows best.
 To make the most of this transition, consider everything from how you can detox your home to where you are in your menstrual cycle.
 Establishing a connection to nature’s powerful cycles begins within you.
 What can you upcycle, recycle, or change in your life to welcome spring’s renewal?
 As you navigate this transition—from a dietary perspective—opt for switching up your grocery basket.
-Said differently: eat with the seasons.
-Before uncovering tips for how to eat seasonally in the spring, let’s begin with the basics.

 WHAT IS SEASONAL EATING?